 Second Ashes Test Odds: Travis Head 7/2 With BoyleSports For Top Gabba Scorer

-England head to Brisbane hoping for a much improved performance in the day-nighter Test against Australia.
+England are hoping for a much improved performance in the day-nighter Test against Australia in Brisbane which starts at 4am on Thursday.

-The Aussies, without skipper Pat Cummins and pace bowler Josh Hazlewood, defeated the tourists inside two days in Perth and are 1/4 with BoyleSports to win the series on home soil for the fourth successive time.
+The Aussies, without skipper Pat Cummins and pace bowler Josh Hazlewood, defeated the tourists inside two days in Perth and are 2/9 to win the series on home soil for the fourth successive time with BoyleSports, where you can get £30 in free bets plus £10 casino bonus when you bet £10.

 Hopes were high that Ben Stokes’ team could stop the rot this winter, especially after they took a 40-run first-innings lead, but they succumbed to an eight-wicket defeat on the back of another poor performance with the bat.